p1mps/laravel-blog/readme.md

 [https://localhost:8000](https://localhost:8000)

-Here there is also a possible configuration with Nginx plus php-fpm:
+Below there is also a possible configuration with Nginx plus php-fpm:

 ```
 block="server {